pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 as expected for `<img>` elements.
 Similarly, for Markdown, external images can be declared with `![img](url){external=1}`.
-Note that this only works for images; the other media elements have no native representation in pandoc's AST and requires the use of raw HTML.
+Note that this only works for images; the other media elements have no native representation in pandoc's AST and require the use of raw HTML.

 ## EPUB styling